chef/omnibus/README.md

 It is typically a good idea to add a conditional to whitelist based on the specific platform that requires it.

+*Warning: You should only add libraries to the whitelist that are guaranteed to be on the system you install to; if a library comes from a non-default package you should instead build it into the package.*

 Changelog
 ---------
 STATUS: *EXPERIMENTAL*